solidc0re/solidcore-scripts/README.md

 - test uninstall process thoroughly
 - continue work on developing `-test` flag

-The plan is to open up to public testing in version 0.3 when the whole process has been thoroughly tested and reviewed.
+The plan is to open up to public testing in version 0.3 when the whole process has undergone more testing.

 # Instructions
 > [!NOTE]